Introduction

 Publishing Layers

 By default, any layers you add from the portal are added to the map by ‘reference’: that is, the data will not be uploaded again when you share your map.
 Layers added from the filesystem will be uploaded with the map (it is possible to reference these later, however they will contain less metadata).
+Sharing layers this way also allows you do add additional metadata to your maps, since your whole map will contain metadata, and then your individual layers will also contain their own metadata as well.

-To do this, go back to ArcGIS Pro and right click on the layer you want to upload, choose sharing and Share As Web Layer.
+To do this, go back to ArcGIS Pro and right click on the layer you want to upload, choose Sharing, and Share As Web Layer.

-*Note if you want to edit an existing web layer, you could open it, edit in ArcGIS Pro, and then Overwrite Web Layer if you have editing permission on the layer.
+*Note that if you want to edit an existing web layer, you could open it, edit in ArcGIS Pro, and then Overwrite Web Layer if you have editing permission on the layer.
 But a word of caution, this will overwrite the original data and it would likely be wise to save a backup before overwriting.

 Clustering Data